arekbee/freeflora.net/README.md

     }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To save a file in *nano*, use this combo: **CTRL-X -> Y + ENTER**
+To save a file in *nano*, use this combo: **CTRL-X --> Y + ENTER**

-So, save the file and set the DCHP server interfces to the USB WiFi module:
+So, save the file and set the DCHP server interfaces to the USB WiFi module:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 sudo nano /etc/default/isc-dhcp-server